lgironditmetaz/Unity-MobileSDK-Adapter/Documentation/implementation.md

 The number of valid _IDs_ is fixed in the current _C wrapper_ implementation.
 This will probably be changed in a future version: in the meantime, if you want to change the number of _IDs_, you can edit the variable ```MAX_AD_VIEW``` in the file ```SmartImpl.mm```.

+**Note:** The SDK can't handle audio session automatically on _iOS_, this feature must be disabled using the relevant delegate method.
+For instance, for the rewarded video interstitial:

+      - (BOOL)rewardedVideoShouldHandleAudioSession {
+        return NO;
+      }

 ## Adding an unsupported method call from SASAdView to the adapter

 If you need to call a method of the SDK that is not handled by the adapter, you can add it yourself: